 When complete, the new tunnel will meet current seismic standards, help ensure the continued reliable delivery of clean, safe drinking water to the region, and increase the capacity of the existing system for the region's growing population.

-Construction is expected to start in summer 2021 and complete by spring 2027.
+Construction is expected to start in fall/winter 2022 and complete by spring 2027.

 Project work sites